mmistakes/so-simple-theme/_mnprdocs/uber.md

 When working with [_Transparency Map_](#transparency-map) or [_Alpha Mask_](#alpha-mask), you can set the _Transparency_ attribute to `0`, as the textures will normally handle the transparency, instead.
 {: .notice--info}

+#### Blend-All setting
+The _Blend-All_ setting (which shows up once the _Semi-Transparency_ setting has been enabled) makes all underlaying data semi-transparent, blending it with whatever is underneath.
+While this setting is experimental, you can use it in case semi-transparent objects are having adverse effects on your renders.

 ------------------

 ### LightMap